This page contains references to newspaper and magazine articles that contain top film lists.

-Empire (March 2004) 100 Greatest Movies of All Time—The British film magazine presented the results of a fan poll of great films in a strongly mainstream/popular list.
+Empire (March 2004) 100 Greatest Movies of All Time—The British film magazine presented the results of a fan poll of great films.

-Empire (November 2005-August 2006) All-Time 100—Critic Ian Nathan selected ten representative films in each of ten genres over ten months creating a mainstream list.
+Empire (November 2005-August 2006) All-Time 100—Critic Ian Nathan selected ten representative films in each of ten genres over ten months.

-Empire (March 2006) The 201 Greatest Movies of All Time—The British film magazine decided that it had to conduct another greatest films poll and created a mainstream/popular list.
+Empire (March 2006) The 201 Greatest Movies of All Time—The British film magazine decided that it had to conduct another greatest films poll.

 Empire (Australian edition) (October 2007) 250 Greatest Films You've Never Seen—The film magazine presented 25 films in each of ten categories that its readers have alllegedly never seen.

 Empire (June 2008) True Originals—The British film magazine selected 50 of the most groundbreaking films of all time.